DoxaLogosGit/Commendations/README.md

 #### CHANGELOG:
+ - *3.0*: Fixed Angel's Cross to use new stat for tracking revived soldiers - requires nightly openxcom_git_master_2018_04_24_2218 or greater
  - *2.2*:
-     Fixed Nike Cross text to reflect both stunning and killing all aliens as a requirement Fixed Fallen Star to show "first award" when awarded instead of "sixth award".
+     Fixed Nike Cross text to reflect both stunning and killing all aliens as a requirement
+     Fixed Fallen Star to show "first award" when awarded instead of "sixth award".
      Corrected various spelling errors in award text